junbinzhao/FluxCalR/README.md

 #### *Version 0.2.0 update notes: (2019-11-20)*

-1. Separated the interactive mannual time cue selection from the main function for a more flexible workflow.
+1. Separated the interactive manual time cue selection from the main function for a more flexible workflow.
 2. Fixed the timestamp mismatch issue.
 3. Added the option in the argument `cue_type` of taking the start and